ONLYA/robot_WD2/Basic_Modules/UART_Veri/README.md

     D => I,
     C => CLK);

-"Since Verilog is case sensitive, named associations and the local port names that you use in the component declaration must match the case of the corresponding Verilog port names. "
+"Since Verilog is **_case sensitive_**, named associations and the local port names that you use in the component declaration must match the case of the corresponding Verilog port names. "

 Found on : https://www.xilinx.com/itp/xilinx10/isehelp/ism_p_instantiating_verilog_module_mixedlang.htm